Skip to content

 Tip

-In order to explore the directories inside the CiviCRM repository it is generally quickest to make a local clone of CiviCRM from GitHub, or better yet install the buildkit.
+In order to explore the directories inside the CiviCRM repository it is generally quickest to make a local clone of CiviCRM from GitHub, or better yet install buildkit.

 Namespaces